 Born and raised in Munich, Germany, Fajans was the second son born to Kasimir and Salomea Fajans.
-He and his older brother, Edgar, grew up in a well educated and close knit family.
+He and his older brother, Edgar, grew up in a well-educated and close-knit family.
 Fajans’ father was a Polish born professor of physical chemistry at the University of Munich, who became the director of a Rockefeller Foundation Endowed Institute of Physical Chemistry.
 Fajans’ mother, Salomea, was a physician who practiced until he was born.

 Following the end of the war, Fajans returned to the University of Michigan as a research assistant under the guidance of Dr. Conn until 1947.
 He went on to finish his medical residency in 1949, his fellowship in endocrinology and metabolism in 1951, and then accepted an assistant professorship position in that division.
-Since that time, Fajans has devoted his life to endocrinology and diabetes research and care.
+Since that time, Fajans has devoted his life to endocrinology and to diabetes research and care.

 In 1958, Fajans began studying a Michigan family with more than 360 members now spanning six generations.
 The family, who would become known as the “R-W pedigree”, had an astonishing 74 members with a form of non-insulin dependent diabetes, also called type 2 diabetes.
-However, the disease appeared unusually early in this family, being able to be diagnosed in children and adolescents or by the age of 25 unlike the usual onset after age 40.
-The study of this family, as well as others, led Fajans to name this form of diabetes as Maturity Onset Diabetes of the Young abbreviated as MODY.
+However, the disease appeared unusually early in this family, being able to be diagnosed in children and adolescents or by the age of 25 unlike the usual onset of type 2 diabetes after age 40.
+The study of this family, as well as others, led Fajans to name this form of diabetes as Maturity Onset Diabetes of the Young, abbreviated as MODY.

-MODY is a form of diabetes that is inherited in an autosominal dominant fashion meaning that the disease appears in approximately 50% of each successive generation and is due to a mutation of a single gene.
+MODY is a form of diabetes that is inherited in an autosominal dominant fashion, meaning that the disease appears in approximately 50% of each successive generation and is due to a mutation of a single gene.
 In most forms of type 2 diabetes, genetic inheritance is a weaker risk factor and environmental factors are more important.
 And in type 2 diabetes inheritance is polygenic, meaning that many genes are involved, the nature of which is being investigated intensively.
 Unlike type 2 diabetes, MODY is characterized by insulin deficiency from a very early age.
-Typical type 2 diabetes patients are usually over forty years of age at diagnosis and are overweight or obese.
+Typical type 2 diabetes patients are usually over 40 years of age at diagnosis and are overweight or obese.
 But MODY patients are typically in their teens or twenties and are lean.

-“In the 1960s to the 1980s it was thought that type 2 diabetes only occurred in middle age.” stated Fajans.
-“However, after studying the R-W and other families, and by testing not only adults but also children, I found that “type 2 diabetes” developed and could be diagnosed in children as well, now known as MODY.”
+“In the 1960s to the 1980s it was thought that type 2 diabetes only occurred in middle age,” stated Fajans.
+“However, after studying the R-W and other families, and by testing not only adults but also children, I found that 'type 2 diabetes' developed and could be diagnosed in children as well, now known as MODY.”

-During the late 1980’s, Fajans began collaborating with Graeme Bell, Ph.D., Louis Block Professor of Biochemisty & Molecular Biology and Medicine at the University of Chicago.
+During the late 1980s, Fajans began collaborating with Graeme Bell, Ph.D., Louis Block Professor of Biochemisty & Molecular Biology and Medicine at the University of Chicago.
 After studying a large number of R-W family members who had MODY, Fajans co-published the first paper describing a genetic marker of MODY in 1991.
 This was the first time genetic techniques were successful of determining the location of a gene that caused diabetes.
 This discovery allowed researchers to predict which children from these families would eventually develop diabetes.
 In 1996, Bell and his colleagues found the MODY gene for the R-W pedigree designated as MODY 1, and a related gene from MODY 3.
 There are now six known MODY genes.